diegomarquez/game-builder-examples/game-builder/README.md

 ###### TODO List:

-- Update Gruntfile in all examples
-- Make Seed project for a quick start
+- Make Seed project for a quick start (Make it with generator to see how it works)

 - New Website sections
     - Overview of default files and folders (LINK TO SEED PROJECT)